Adam Rossington

-Adam Matthew Rossington (born 5 May 1993) is an English professional cricketer who plays for Essex County Cricket Club.
+Adam Matthew Rossington (born 5 May 1993) is an English professional cricketer who most recently played for Essex County Cricket Club.
 Rossington is a right-handed batsman who fields as a wicket-keeper.
 He was born in Edgware, Middlesex, and was educated at Mill Hill School.

 County career

 Rossington made his first-class cricket debut for Middlesex against Oxford MCCU at the University Parks in 2010.
 The following season he made his second first-class appearance against the touring Sri Lankans at Uxbridge.
 He also made his Twenty20 debut during the 2011 season against Kent in the Friends Provident t20.
 He made three further appearances in that season's competition, scoring a total of 27 runs at an average of 6.75, with a high score of 25.
 Rossington made his List A debut against the West Indian tourists in June 2012.

 Rossington scored his maiden first-class century when he made 103 not out off 57 balls against Cambridge University on 24 April 2013.
 This innings included 7 sixes and one passage of 10 balls yielded 48 runs.

 In 2014 Rossington played for Northamptonshire while on loan from Middlesex.
 At the end of that season he signed a contract with Northamptonshire.
 In August 2016 he was part of the Northants team that beat Durham to win the Twenty20 title.

 In 2022 Rossington joined Essex on a season long loan.
 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
 In June 2022, Rossington signed a three-year contract with Essex.

 In January 2023, Rossington was bought by Sunrisers Eastern Cape for the inaugural SA20 tournament.

+He left Essex in October 2025.